Shoheicode/CourseraProjects/Algorithims/ProgrammingAssignment2/README.md

 ```

 #### Function fibonacci_number(n)
-The input of this function is n where n is an integer.
+The input of this function is n where n is an integer. <br>
 The output of this function is the fibonacci number that is related to that nth integer
 ```python
 lis = []